 38. Silkshire and Yorkie mix (AKA Silkshire Terrier)

 Silkshire Terrier is a cross between the Silkshire and Yorkshire Terrier.
 It’s an intelligent, alert, and energetic breed.
 They do not get along well with small children and need regular grooming to keep their long and silky coats healthy.

 Despite being energetic, this breed actually has low exercise requirements.
 A good indoor play session can suffice.

-This rare mix is a combination of Boxer and Yorkshire Terrier.
+The Boxkie is a combination of Boxer and Yorkshire Terrier.
 Once again, due to how distinct these two breeds are, the outcome is uncertain.